nstanford5/ERC20/ERC20.md

     };
   });// end of define block
 ```

 Why do we use `fromSome()` here?

-Maps are the only variably sized container in Reach.
+`Map`s are the only variably sized container in Reach.
 This means that the value we are attempting to reference from the `balances` and `allowances` maps may exist or they may not.
 This is generally referred to as a optional type and is important to protect against null pointer references.

 Option types in Reach are represented by the type [`Maybe`](https://docs.reach.sh/rsh/compute/#maybe) which has two possibilities -- `Some` and `None`.
 Reach provides the `fromSome()` function to easily consume these `Maybe` values.
 It takes the `Maybe` value and a default value if `Maybe == None`. `fromSome(Maybe, default)` [fromSome docs](https://docs.reach.sh/rsh/compute/#rsh_fromSome)

 The contract account will not actually recieve tokens, so we set a simple `invariant`.
-We also want these functions to be callable indefinitely, so we set an infinite loop
+We also want these functions to be callable indefinitely, so we set an infinite loop.

 ###### index.rsh
 ```js
   .invariant(balance() == 0)
   .while(true)
 ```

-Now that our loop pattern is setup, we can define our `API` member functions
+Now that our loop pattern is setup, we can define our `API` member functions.

 `transfer` will check for a zeroAddress transfer and verify the balance is not greater than the amount.

 ###### index.rsh
 ```js
   .api_(ERC20.transfer, (to, amount) => {